 - Fewer options- Torque sensor ebikes are less common.

-- It takes more effort to ride- You have to continuously provide pedaling force to keep the motor engaged.
+- It takes more effort to ride- You have to continuously provide pedaling force.

 As you change your pedaling power, the motor adjusts almost instantly.
 This results in a smooth and natural ride feel.
 You feel a direct connection with the motor because it reacts to changes in your input in real-time.
 There is no delay or jerkiness in power delivery.
 It’s fast and smooth.